TelegramBots/book/src/FAQ.md

 For buttons with callback data, your update handler should handle `update.CallbackQuery`.
 _(Remember that not all updates are about `update.Message`.
 See question #3)_

-Your code should answer to the query within 10 seconds, using `AnswerCallbackQueryAsync` _(or else the button gets momentarily disabled)_
+Your code should answer to the query within 10 seconds, using `AnswerCallbackQuery` _(or else the button gets momentarily disabled)_

 ### _6. How to show a popup text to the user?_
 It is only possible with inline callback button _(see above questions)_.
-Use `AnswerCallbackQueryAsync` with some text, and pass parameter `showAlert: true` to display the text as an alert box instead of a short popup.
+Use `AnswerCallbackQuery` with some text, and pass parameter `showAlert: true` to display the text as an alert box instead of a short popup.

 ### _7. How to fill the input textbox of the user with some text?_
 There is not a simple direct method for this, but here is what you can try: